A big thank you to all of our supporters for their generous donations during KY Gives Day!

 As the legislative session officially concludes, we will begin the next phase of this effort—continuing to build the relationships we cultivated together, aligning our priorities to policy realities, and amplifying the transformative impact of the arts.
 The KFTA April newsletter will include a full report on funding for arts and culture included in both HB500 and HB900.
 Subscribe to the newsletter.

-The March KFTA calendar has the scoop on grant deadlines, special arts days and more.
+The June KFTA calendar has the scoop on grant deadlines, special arts days and more.

-Interactive version at March 2026 Calendar!
+Interactive version at June 2026 Calendar!

 Thanks to the almost 1,000 Kentucky individuals and arts organization advocates who signed the request asking Kentucky's congressional delegation to support the National Endowment for the Arts (NEA)!